celo-org/celo-monorepo/packages/phone-number-privacy/combiner/README.md

 Run the command `yarn config:get:<network>` to fetch the necessary db credentials and add them to `src/config.ts` under the `DEV_MODE` section.
 DO NOT COMMIT THESE CREDENTIALS TO GITHUB.

+Note: When you fill in the `host` field you may need to use the database's public IP, which can be found in the `Overview` section under the link above.

 ### Run migrations

 Always run migrations in staging first and ensure all e2e tests pass before migrating in alfajores and mainnet.